-The Audit Committee comprises three independent non-executive directors, namely, Mr. Man Wai Lun, Mr. Zhou Zhencun and Mr. Chen Yongping; and is chaired by Mr. Chen Yongping.
+The Audit Committee comprises three independent non-executive directors, namely, Mr. Man Wai Lun, Mr. Wong Lap Wai (resigned on 31 May 2022), Mr. Li Guang Jian (resigned on 6 June 2022), Mr. Zhou Zhencun (appointed on 13 July 2022) and Mr. Chen Yongping (appointed on 13 July 2022); and is chaired by Mr. Wong Lap Wai until 31 May 2022 and Mr. Chen Yongping with effect from 13 July 2022.

-During the year ended 31 December 2023, the Audit Committee had held two meetings and the Audit Committee reviewed the interim and annual results, and the interim and annual reports; met with external auditor to ensure appropriate accounting principles and practices adopted by the Group; recommended the appointment of auditor; and assisted the Board in meeting its responsibilities for maintaining an effective system of internal control.
+During the year ended 31 December 2022, the Audit Committee had held 2 meetings and the Audit Committee reviewed the interim and annual results, and the interim and annual reports; met with external auditor to ensure appropriate accounting principles and practices adopted by the Group; recommended the appointment of auditor; and assisted the Board in meeting its responsibilities for maintaining an effective system of internal control.